shead-custom-design/pipecat/docs/design.rst

 Record Keys
 -----------

-For interoperability, Pipecat assumes that record keys are strings.
-Using string keys makes records easy to understand, manipulate, and serialize, while allowing great flexibility in the choice of keys for implementations.
+For interoperability, Pipecat requires (with one exception) that record keys be strings.
+Using strings as keys makes records easy to understand, manipulate, and serialize, while allowing great flexibility in the choice of keys for devices.
 Pipecat intentionally does not impose any naming scheme on record keys, although we plan to evolve consistent sets of well-defined keys for specific device classes as we go.
 Our desire is to encourage developers of new Pipecat components to think broadly about the type of data they store in records.
-The one exception to this permissive approach is that Pipecat requires the use of tuples-of-strings to represent hierarchical keys.
-For example, a battery charger with multiple temperature sensors should use `("temperature", "internal")` instead of `"temperature-internal"`, `"temperature/internal"`, `"temperature|internal"`, or some other device-specific naming scheme.
-Representing hierarchies in this way makes them explicit and avoids imposed or inconsistent naming.
+The one exception to the permissive "strings-as-keys" approach is that Pipecat encourages developers to use "hierarchical" keys where appropriate, and requires that hierarchical keys be represented using tuples-of-strings.
+For example, a battery charger with both internal and external temperature sensors should use `("temperature", "internal")` as a key instead of some other private naming scheme such as `"temperature-internal"`, `"temperature/internal"`, `"temperature|internal"`, etc.  Representing hierarchies in this way makes them explicit, avoids a proliferation of private naming schemes for hierarchical data, and allows downstream components to manipulate hierarchical keys in a consistent way.

 .. _record-values:

 Record Values
 -------------

-Any type can be used as a value in a Pipecat record, and the goal again is to avoid needlessly constraining the creation of new Pipecat components.
+Any type can be used as a value in a Pipecat record, and the goal again is to avoid needlessly constraining the ingenuity of Pipecat developers.
 There are just two caveats:

-* We strongly encourage the use of `arrow <http://arrow.readthedocs.io>`_ objects to store timestamp data.
+* We strongly encourage the use of `Arrow <http://arrow.readthedocs.io>`_ objects to store timestamp data.
+Arrow is already a required dependency of Pipecat, so it's guaranteed to be available.
 * We strongly encourage the use of explicit physical units wherever possible.
-Pipecat provides builtin quantity and unit support from `pint <http://pint.readthedocs.io>`_ to make this easy.
+Pipecat provides builtin quantity and unit support from `Pint <http://pint.readthedocs.io>`_ to make this easy.
+Again, Pint is a required Pipecat dependency, so it's guaranteed available for Pipecat developers.

 .. _record-generators: